Mousetrap: Disposable mousetraps

 There are several types of one-time use, disposable mousetraps, generally made of inexpensive materials which are designed to be disposed of after catching a mouse.
 These mousetraps have similar trapping mechanisms as other traps, however, they generally conceal the dead mouse so it can be disposed of without being sighted.
 Glue traps are usually considered disposable – the trap is discarded with the mouse adhered to the trap.

 Continuous traps

 Traps using motion and heat sensors are used in places like sewers.
-Sensors detect the prey and trigger chisel-like spear-mechanism that kills the target.
+Sensors detect the prey and trigger a chisel-like spear-mechanism that kills the target.
 Sewage flow removes target from the trap which is ready to kill again.